BalmukandSharmaa/CashFlow-Minimizer/README.md

 ## Introduction

-This project helps simplify money transactions between friends or groups.
+This project simplifies money transactions between people by reducing unnecessary payments.

-During trips or events, people often spend money for each other.
-After many transactions, it becomes confusing to track who should pay whom.

-This program minimizes unnecessary payments and finds the minimum number of transactions needed to settle all balances.
+It calculates the final balance of each person and finds the minimum number of transactions required to settle all debts.

 ---